gwynethminer/gwynethminer.github.io/index.md

 ---

 <p>
 Welcome!
 I am a PhD candidate at UC Berkeley's Department of Economics.
-My research focuses on the constraints to migration in developing countries and the process of urbanization.
+My interests lie in development, labor, and spatial economics.
+My current research focuses on the constraints to migration in developing countries and the process of urbanization.
 </p>